About futures in sight

 The Team

 We are team of passionate experienced individuals who are committed to making a difference in the lives of people with disability.
-We work together with people to create more inclusive communities.
-Most of us have many years of experiences, including lived experiences, of working alongside people with disability, their families, friends and allies.
+Most have many years of experiences, including lived experiences, of working alongside people with disability, their families, friends and allies.

-We also have a team of people who are ‘behind the scenes’, making the plan management side work.
-They are a skilled bunch of people working in data entry, bookkeeping, accounting, plan management and are great at solving problems and looking at things in detail.
+In the Plan Management team are the people who work ‘behind the scene’ - making the plan management work.
+They are a skilled bunch of people working in data entry, bookkeeping, accounting, plan management and all are great at solving problems and looking at things in detail.

 The Advisory Panel